-Learning about specific situations, different roles played by andragogues and other involved education employees in adult (educators, mentors, advisers, animators, "sellers" of educational programmes, tutors in distant learning, etc.) and learning about working processes within the institution.
+Learning about specific situations, different roles played by andragogues and other employees involved in adult education mentors, animators, (educators, advisers, "sellers" of educational programmes, tutors in distant learning, etc.) and learning about working processes within the institution.

 Acquisition of knowledge regarding the importance of, opportunities for and approaches to permanent education and the encouragement of one's own professional development and lifelong learning.
 The use of educational biography in practice.